An Empirical Study of Topic Transition in Dialogue

+Having obtained an annotated corpus of $215$ corpus, we conducted quantitative analysis on some aspects nature of topic change.
+The empirical findings are discussed in the subsections below.

+\subsection{Relationship Between Length of A Conversation and Number of Topic Transitions}

+Longer conversation are a sign of successful and engaging conversation.
+We wanted to examine if longer conversation consist of more topic transitions than shorter conversation or the number of topic transitions remains similar and some topics are conversed for more turns than others.
+Towards investigating this relationship, we calculate number of topic transitions per conversation and plot it in Figure 2.

-\paragraph{Relationship between length of a conversation and number of topic transitions:}
+The Pearson correlation coefficient observed is observed to be $0.74$, indicating a positive correlation between length of a conversation and number of topic transitions.
+We also plot a linear regression line and observe a $R^2$ value of $0.55$ ($p << 0.001$).

-\textit{Are there more topic transitions in longer conversations (more turns)?}.
-A scatter-plot is constructed to examine the relationship between the number of topic transitions in a conversation and the length of the conversation.
-The Pearson correlation coefficient between number of length of a conversation and number of topic transitions is found to be $0.75$, indicating a positive correlation.
 Figure 2 further highlights that number of topic transitions increase as length of a conversation increases.
 Most conversations consist of five to thirteen topic transitions.
-Thus, it is concluded that longer conversations have more topic transitions.
+Thus, it is observed that longer conversations have more topic transitions.

-\paragraph{Share of topic transition by participants:}
+\subsection{Share of Topic Transition by Participants}

-\emph{Do participants engage in topic transitions evenly or unevenly?}.
-To answer this question, each conversation is grouped by participants and the count of topic transitions is computed.
-It is observed that topic transitions are unequally distributed between participants.
-Only about 15\% of conversations had an equal share of topic transition per participant.
-In about 85\% of conversations, one participant had at least one more topic transition than the other.
+We wanted to explore further if the topic transitions are carried out evenly by both participant or if, one participant carries out more topic transitions.
+To investigate this, we first calculate the difference in number of topic transitions carried out by each participant for each conversation.
+We observe that only about 38\% of conversations had an equal or only one more topic transition than the other per participant.
+In about 62\% of conversations, one participant initiated at least two more topic transition than the other.
 Figure 3 shows a bar plot of topic transition difference and percentage of conversations with such difference.
-Thus, it can be concluded that topics are transitioned more by one participant in a conversation.
-This aspect of dialog can be specially useful in Mixed-initiative dialog where a dialog system could lead a conversation by straddling between topics.
+It is thus observed that topic transitions are unequally carried out between participants $(\tilde{\chi}^2 = 403.41, p << 0.005)$.